SYen-qc/Quantum_computing/Qiskit/README.md

 # Qiskit
-I collect the Qiskit codes here, also include the ones used in the IBM Quantum Challenges and the Summer School which I participated in.
+I collect the Qiskit codes here, the ones used in the IBM Quantum Challenges and the Summer School which I participated in are also included.